 ‘My name is Perfect and I am ten years old.
 I go to the Humanitas School but I will leave in a week to go to high school.
 I wish I could stay here because I will miss my teacher very much but I will come and visit all the time.
 When I grow up I want to be a nurse and I would like to be a nurse for Humanitas so I can help the children in this school.’

-For just £7 a month you can sponsor a child’s education:
+For just £7 a month you will: